 A comparison study by American Health Magazine cited:

 Hypnotherapy: 93% recovery after 6 sessions

-Time Magazine covered that story in 2006 that explains how hypnosis is used in European hospitals regularly as an alternative, or as a complement to anesthesia before medical procedures. (http://www.time.com/time/magazine/article/0,9171,1174707,00.html)
+Time Magazine covered a story in 2006 that explains how hypnosis is used in European hospitals regularly as an alternative, or as a complement, to anesthesia before medical procedures. (http://www.time.com/time/magazine/article/0,9171,1174707,00.html)

-The Harvard Gazette reports on a team of Harvard Medical School and Union Institute (Cincinnati) researchers who studied the effectiveness of hypnosis in speeding up wound healing and recovery.
+The Harvard Gazette made a report on a team of Harvard Medical School and Union Institute (Cincinnati) researchers who’ve studied the effectiveness of hypnosis in speeding up wound healing and recovery times.
 Carol Ginandes, the head of Harvard’s team, is quoted, “Hypnosis has been used in Western medicine for more than 150 years to treat everything from anxiety to pain, from easing the nausea of cancer chemotherapy to enhancing sports performance”.
 A list of applications she provides includes treatment of phobias, panic, low self-esteem, insomnia, sexual dysfunction, stress, smoking, colitis, warts, headaches, and high blood pressure.